Cybersecurity and ERISA Retirement Plans: Risks and Best Practices for Plan Sponsors and Fiduciaries

 Description

-Cybersecurity is an increasingly serious issue for many industries.
-Recent data breaches across a variety of companies demonstrate that benefit plans, sponsors, and service providers are not immune.
-Plan sponsors and fiduciaries must act proactively to develop a course of action to address these issues.
+Cybersecurity of personal employee data is a serious issue.
+Data breaches across a variety of companies and industries demonstrates that benefit plans, sponsors, and service providers are not immune.
+Plan sponsors and fiduciaries must be proactive to develop a course of action to address these issues.

 Aside from ERISA fiduciary duty principles, there is limited guidance regarding ERISA plan fiduciary duties with respect to privacy and security of plan data and data breaches.
 The liability for violations of ERISA fiduciary duties can be personal to the individual fiduciary.